enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 Next steps
 ==========

 This tutorial only covered the basics of app development.
+Explore the documentation and check out examples of more advanced apps on
+`GitHub <https://github.com/enonic>`_.
+The `Xeon <https://github.com/enonic/app-xeon-onepager>`_ app is fairly simple but still much more advanced than this.
+Be sure to view the 6.0 branch.
+The `Superhero <https://github.com/enonic/app-superhero-blog>`_ app is more complicated but still a work in progress (use the new6 branch).

 Multiple projects
 -----------------